wojtmic/BobAssistant/README.md

 - Wojtmic: Im programing this, lead developer and stuff.
 - Tymon3310: He made the website and uh, testing, i guess.
 - HAHOOS (aka cheese): The readme, and more testing, i guess.

+If you want to help, feel free to make a pull request, issues are broken beacuse GitHub.
+If you encounter a bug, report it [here](https://discord.gg/QKbYxPDsMc).